Introduction

 The main telephone exchange, a UAX13, is housed in the museum at Norchard and is situated behind a glass wall allowing customers to view the apparatus.

-Both of these exchanges provide a service to the railway's staff and to this end there is a cable network covering most of the length of the railway.
-Some cable work is still needed to connect the two exchanges together and complete a linked numbering scheme for the whole railway.
+These exchanges provide a service to the railway's staff and to this end there is a cable network covering the length of the railway.
+The cable work needed to connect the exchanges together and provide a linked numbering scheme for the whole railway was completed in September 2010.

-Running in the same cables are several local battery telephone circuits connecting the signal boxes to each other and to specific operating spots.
-These are quite independent of the circuits running from the telephone exchanges and are usually the first choice for the operating staff.
-Many of these circuits are now being replaced by CB circuits that terminate on a line concentrator at Norchard signal box.
+Running in the same cables are local battery telephone circuits connecting the signal boxes to each other.
+These are quite independent of the circuits running from the telephone exchanges and provide a back up should there be any difficulty with the dial phones.
+There are also signal post telephone (SPT) CB circuits that terminate on line concentrators at Norchard, Lydney Junction and Parkend signal boxes.

 As a final back up, BT lines are installed in the signal boxes and at the main centre at Norchard.

 The cable network is also used to distribute 30 second clock pulses and public address speaker connections around the site at Norchard.
-The signal and telegraph group also share the cable network with circuits that control and monitor signals, points treadles etc.
+Equipment alarms at Parkend, Norchard signal box and Lydney Junction signal box are extended back to Norchard.
+The signal and telegraph group (S&T) also share the cable network with circuits that control and monitor signals, points, treadles etc.

 Site edited by John Bathgate